Our friends from (Quality Perfomance Lab tell us in this article whats benefits of strength training for endurance sports.

 Always use the maximum execution speed when executing the exercises Badillo (2017).

-You have to think that in sports it is necessary to generate a lot of strength in a short time.
+You have to think that in sports you need to generate a lot of strength in a short time.
 Think about the amount of force that a marathon runner generates with each step to keep up with his pace, and how little time his foot is in contact with the ground.

 Be careful with the load you use